- How Sleep Works

 Worried about installation?
 For an additional charge, you have the option of first-time expert installation.

 Before buying any air conditioner, it’s vital to have a few considerations in mind.
 Will your window accommodate air conditioner units beyond a certain size?
 How large a room or open space do you need to cool?
 Would you prefer a remote control or are you okay with routinely making manual adjustments?

 Besides questions like these, you’ll also likely want to consider the long-term cost of the product.
 It does no good to bargain shop for an A/C unit, only to buy one that uses a lot of electricity.
 Energy efficiency is essential for avoiding waste and saving money.

 This guide will address many of the most common terms and concerns about buying a window air conditioner.
 Read on to learn more information that will help you better settle on the right unit for your home.

-How Powerful The Unit Is – One of the first and most important things to keep in mind when shopping for an air conditioner is the room where you’ll likely put it.
+One of the first and most important things to keep in mind when shopping for an air conditioner is the room where you’ll likely install it.
 Too powerful an air conditioner can waste energy and money.
-A smaller air conditioner unit stops being a bargain when it struggles to cool a room four times larger than the size it’s built for.
+A smaller air conditioner unit stops can seem like a bargain, but many of these models struggle to effectively cool larger rooms.
 Before buying an air conditioner, you should take measurements of the space you need to cool.